Joseane-Guedes/ignite-reactjs-challenge02/README.md

 # :books: About

-This project has the purpose of code refactoring to make it more efficient and maintainable: The main objective of this challenge is to create smaller and more manageable components ​to render a listing of films by genre.
+The purpose of this project is code refactoring to make it more efficient and maintainable!
+Let's create smaller and more manageable components ​to render a listing of films by genre.

 # :art: Layout